 RPOC can complicate ~1% of all pregnancies.
-This occurs with greater frequency with:
+It occurs with greater frequency with:

 Common symptoms include vaginal bleeding and abdominal or pelvic pain, similar to patients with gestational trophoblastic disease.

-ß-human chorionic gonadotropin remains elevated in patients with gestational trophoblastic disease but falls to an undetectable level over 2-3 weeks in patients with retained products of conception.
+ß-human chorionic gonadotropin (beta-hCG) remains elevated in patients with gestational trophoblastic disease but falls to an undetectable level over 2-3 weeks.

-RPOC can be suspected on ultrasound if the endometrial thickness is >5 mm following dilatation and curettage or spontaneous abortion.
+RPOC can be suspected on ultrasound if the endometrial thickness is >10 mm following dilatation and curettage or spontaneous abortion (80% sensitive).